Cover image of "Four Treasures of the Sky," a novel about an unwilling Chinese immigrant

 Her website reveals additional details.
 “Jenny Tinghui Zhang is a Chinese-American writer from Austin and author of Four Treasures of the Sky (Flatiron Books).
 Her work has appeared in Apogee, CALYX, Ninth Letter, Passages North, wildness, and The Rumpus, with essays in HuffPost, Bustle, The Cut, and HelloGiggles, among others.
 She is a Kundiman fellow and graduate of the VONA/Voices and Tin House workshops, and holds an MFA from the University of Wyoming.”

 For another outstanding novel about 19th-century Chinese immigrants, see Straw Dogs of the Universe by Ye Chun (A deeply moving immigrant story set in the 19th century).
+And for a book that offers a longer perspective on the experience of being Chinese in America, see The Fortunes by Peter Ho Davies (The Chinese American experience in America).

 This is one of The 20 best books of 2022 and the 10 best historical novels set in America.